rsokolewicz/rsokolewicz.github.io/content/posts/3_vs_code_tips.md

 ## GitLens
 Adds git-blame annotation, shows authors above each class definition and much more git goodness.

-## Pytest IntelliSense
-Adds autocomplete for pytest fixtures.

 ## Rainbow CSV
 A cool plug-in that highlights different columns in a `.csv` file.

+## Rewrap
+Wrapping comments, docstrings and text to 90 character width by just pressing `alt+Q`.
+Ideal when working with ruff and/or black.

+## Ruff
+The official Ruff plugin for VS-Code.
+Ruff is a collection of python linters that works extremely fast.

+## GitLab Workflow
+When reviewing other's open merge requests, this plugin lets you explore the merge request from within VS code in a much nicer way than the web browser editor on gitlab.com.
+It allows you to read the description and comments as well.
+Placing comments is a bit of a hassle, as it doesn't support "reviews" where you can submit all comments at once.
+It also doesn't support code suggestions.

+## Grammarly

 # Other

 ## Editable installs
 Sometimes VS Code has problems with autocompletion and finding definitions of imported symbols, when they come from a package that is installed in editable mode, e.g. via `pip install -e .`.
-With recent versions of `setuptools` (>=0.64.0), editable installs behave a bit differently that can cause issues.
+With recent versions of `setuptools` (>=0.64.0), editable installs behave a bit differently that cause issues.
 There are three solutions to this:

 1. Downgrade `setuptools` (i.e. `pip install setuptools<0.64`)
 2. Instruct pip to use a legacy mode: `pip install -e . --config-settings editable_mode=compat`.
 The developers at `setuptools` do [warn](https://setuptools.pypa.io/en/latest/userguide/development_mode.html#legacy-behavior) however that this is only a temporary solution and will likely to be changed and later removed entirely in future versions of `setuptools`.